RubenLaube-Pohto/php-moviedb-harjtyo/README.md

 ### What Was Left Out

-- Comlex relations that exist in the database
+- Complex relations that exist in the database
 - User authentication

 ### What Was Learned